TriPed-Robot/trip_kinematics/paper.md

 The figure also demonstrates the mappings, the virtual chain treats the excavator as if his hinges are directly actuated.
 The groups also contain a mapping that map the hinge state onto the state of the hydraulic cylinder.
-In this case such a mapping can be trigonometric, however using casadi #TODO cite casadi it is also possible to solve the closure equation of the parallel manipulator.
+In this case such a mapping can be trigonometric, however it is also possible to compute the mapping by solving the closure equation of the parallel manipulator.

 Both groups and transfromations can be connected to form transformation trees, this is done by specifying the parent child relationship on initialization.

-To solve the inverse kinematics for a given end-effector, TriP can generate a symbolic representation using casadi #TODO cite casadi
+To solve the inverse kinematics for a given end-effector, TriP can generate a symbolic representation using casadi \cite{casadi}
 This symbolic representation can be used to set up a solver object that then solves the inverse kinematics.
 While the library already implements a simple inverse kinematics solver the symbolic representation makes it easy to implement custom solvers.